 What are the weaknesses in your financial plan?

-When addressing your weaknesses, do not just list them; look for active solutions.
-(For a more detailed application of decision making and problem solving, apply the OODA loop.)
+When addressing your weaknesses, do not just list them; look for solutions.
 Weaknesses can be addressed actively, through improvement, or passively, by avoiding certain behaviors.

-Different then “Threats” (discussed below), weaknesses are ongoing and foreseeable problems you routinely encounter.
+Different than “Threats” (discussed below), weaknesses are ongoing and foreseeable problems you routinely encounter.
 They are failures in your financial planning environment that can be addressed through modifying your behavior.
-Threats, are unforeseeable and/or uncontrollable circumstances that can derail your success unrelated to your behavior.
+Threats, on the other hand, are unforeseeable and/or uncontrollable circumstances that can derail your success.

 Weaknesses are things such as:

 - Too much debt service hindering any ability to save

 - No emergency fund, causing you to borrow on credit for emergencies

 What can you improve.
 Improve short-term weaknesses by taking actions such as paying off your car loan, student loan, or other debt within a defined time frame, or putting more money in immediate savings.
 Improve your long-term weaknesses by making immediate, but possibly minor changes, such as gradually increasing your retirement contributions a percentage or two, or making an extra principal mortgage payment annually.

 What can you avoid.
 In the realm of financial planning, avoiding things is as important as what you can improve when it comes to achieving your goals.
 Avoid things like leaving your investments in cash and/or taking on credit card debt.